danycrang/Calc_Python/README.md

 ## Installation

 **Prerequisites**
-* List Python version requirement (e.g., "Python 3 or higher")
+* Python 3 or higher

 **Instructions**
 1. Clone the repository: